luptiwahyu/Blog/README.md

 # Crazy Simple Blog

-Built using Slim Framework and Bootstrap 3
+Built using Slim framework and Bootstrap 3

 ### Features